 - I’ve included Whole30 and vegan options so you can enjoy this tom kha soup all the time, even if you’re avoiding added sugars or you don’t eat animal products.

-It turns out it’s quite simple, really: red curry paste.
-Just a bit of red curry paste added to an otherwise pretty traditional recipe for tom kha soup, making it way easier for me to make on a regular basis.
-You still use lemongrass, of course, but you swap ginger for galangal and fresh lime juice for kaffir lime leaves.
+Speaking of easier… you can also swap ginger for galangal and swap fresh lime juice for makrut lime leaves.
 As much as I love the international market, I just don’t get there enough to satisfy my Whole30 Thai coconut chicken soup craving if I have to use those hard-to-find ingredients!

 I find fresh lemongrass in the produce section of almost every grocery store these days.
 If you can’t find it fresh, though, you can usually find a refrigerated tube of it, minced, in the produce area.
 Ask your clerk and tell them it’s important!
 You can’t make the best ever tom kha soup without it!